Expert Solutions for Deficient Teeth

 Full Mouth Reconstruction – for extensive correction

 Full mouth reconstruction refers to the process of completely restoring all of the teeth in your mouth to correct extreme effects of missing and damaged teeth.
 Overtime tooth wear from acid erosion or grinding and tooth drifting from disease or missing teeth can cause your bite system to get so far out of alignment that it becomes necessary to reorganize it back into balance.
 Unlike an elective "smile makeover" or "cosmetic dentistry" of only front teeth, full mouth reconstruction refers to restoring both front and back teeth when it is necessary.
 As a prosthodontist, Dr Andrus has the specialized training to use cosmetic procedures to not only correct minor flaws, but to restore even the most complex damage back to a state of health, beauty, and comfortable function.
 Since your smile is our specialty, Dr Andrus is uniquely qualified to plan your smile and refer you to other dental specialists for portions of your treatment.
-Call for a FREE consultation and full mouth X-ray: 435-674-3100.

 Dental Crowns – for extensive deficiency on individual teeth